-- Long periods of standing or walking.
+- Extended periods of standing or walking

 - Infection: any infection, either localised (abscess) or diffuse (cellulitis).